BillHertzing/BlazorExamples/Demos/Demo04/ReadMe.md

 # Blazor With ServiceStack Demonstrations Demo04 ReadMe (at the Demo04 subfolder level)
 If you are viewing this ReadMe.md in GitHub, [here is this same ReadMe on the documentation site](ReadMe.html)

-This is the specific documentation for Demo04, *Blazor GUI served by ServiceStack Middleware hosted by Kestrel-Only Web Host Hosted within a Windows Service*.
+This is the specific documentation for Demo04, *Blazor GUI served by ServiceStack Middleware hosted by selectable WebHost (.Net Core V2.2)*.

 ## Introduction
-The Blazor GUI project ...
+In the GUI project, the site.sccs file introduces variables The GUI project introduces State to provide state-aware browser-local storage and to provide state transitions.
 The server project targets .Net Core 2.2.
 Launchsettings.json are introduced to allow the developer to select either of the two static WebHostBuilders when starting a debugging session.
-The Common DTOs ..

 ## Blazor GUI

-This demo focuses on
+the async Event Handlers for the IncrementAnIntegerPropertyButton's onclick events are hooked and unhooked, an async Action the async Event Handlers for the IncrementAnIntegerPropertyButton's onclick events are hooked and unhooked, an async Action is simulated, the button's visual attributes are manipulated.

+## GUI Styling
+site.sccs adds variables for From and To colors for the <body> background.

 Details in [Demo04 Blazor GUI](GUI/ReadMe.html)

 ## Server